 ACE offered $10,000 to settle.
 My client didn’t want to settle with Ace.

 If he did, the total settlement would’ve been for $41,500.

 Jamaican Driver Gets $10K for Back Injury (Car Accident)

-A Jamaican man was driving a vehicle (“host vehicle”) in Florida.
-Another vehicle crashed into the back of the host vehicle.
+A Jamaican man was driving a SUV in Florida.
+Another vehicle crashed into the back of the SUV that he was in.